-The first of this relates to the use of iTunes gift Cards.
+The first of these relates to the use of iTunes gift cards.
 This is not a new scam as it has been out there for quite some time.
 Recently the FCC posted scam alerts on its site regarding this latest scam.

 FCC Scam Alerts Information

-According to the FCC, consumers should be on the lookout for callers pretending to be government or law enforcement officials demanding immediate payment to protect the consumer – or the consumer’s family or friends – from arrest or some other legal action.
+According to the FCC, consumers should be on the lookout for callers pretending to be government or law enforcement officials.
+Anything that demands immediate payment to protect the consumer – or the consumer’s family or friends – from arrest or some other legal action is suspicious.

-The caller then advises the consumer that he or she can resolve the problem immediately by paying with store gift cards, often Apple iTunes gift cards.
+The caller or sender then advises the consumer that he or she can resolve the problem immediately.
+Usually, that involves paying with store gift cards, often Apple iTunes gift cards.
 The consumer is instructed to provide the card’s access code, which allows the scammer to use or sell the gift card to third parties.
 Please remember that government agencies and legitimate companies never call consumers to seek payment via gift cards.